wp-plugins/advertising-manager/readme.txt

 == Upgrade Notice ==

-= 3.4.17 =
+= 3.4.18 =
-* Fixed compatibility issue with Tweet Blender plugin.
+* Fixed PHP Compaitible Mode to work with in-post ads
+* Tested with WP 3.0 and made minor changes

 == Change Log ==

+= 3.4.18 =
+* Fixed PHP Compaitible Mode to work with in-post ads
+* Tested with WP 3.0 and made minor changes

 = 3.4.17 =
 * Fixed compatibility issue with the Tweet Blender plugin (thanks kirilln!)